mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 to ascertain where the ship is and where it is going with pinpoint accuracy.
-There is less data for backwater systems, whose available resources might be slim and none but the starship’s computer and sensor array can be used to perform a basic system survey within hours, giving the astrogator what is needed.
+There is less data for backwater systems, whose available resources might be slim and none but the starship's computer and sensor array can be used to perform a basic system survey within hours, giving the astrogator what is needed.

-Once a spacecraft is in flight, the astrogator sees a display of ‘known objects’, things that are expected to be present in the current star system.
+Once a spacecraft is in flight, the astrogator sees a display of ‘known objects', things that are expected to be present in the current star system.
 These include orbital starports, satellite arrays, near-planet objects such as asteroids and comets and other things for